xavitrigo/fxstreet-interview-francesc-xavier/README.md

 GOALS:

-* Your first goal is to persist a bunch of each resources.
-The technolly chosen is up to you.
+1. Persist a bunch of each resources.
+The technology chosen is up to you.
-* Your second goal is to send those players/managers which have 5 yellow cards or 1 Red Card 5 minutes before a match starts.
+2. Send those players/managers which have 5 yellow cards or 1 Red Card 5 minutes before a match starts.
 This must be send to an API posted here.

 ## Instructions